The Chambers Brothers: Newport

+The Chambers Brothers had a drummer called Michael Konnic.
+It was around the time when they got to the Newport festival, that they had an argument with him.
+For some reason he wanted to fight with them and his elder brother nearly got involved.
+According to Joe, he said "We love you man.
+We want you to play drums."

+The brothers were backed by Sam Lay at Newport on their first night at the festival.
+George Chambers was impressed by the "big sound" of Lay and asked him to back the brothers on another set.
+One of the songs they performed, "I Got It", appeared on the Newport Folk Festival 1965 compilation LP, which was issued on the Vanguard label.

+Further activities

+Shortly after appearing at Newport, the group released its debut album, People Get Ready.
+The drummer that backed them on the album was Mike Konnic.

+They recorded "Love Me Like The Rain" and "Pretty Girls Everywhere" which were issued on Vault V-923 in 1966.
+"Love Me Like the "Rain" was written By Brian Keenan and recorded by his group, The Losers and released as the B side of "Mersey-ssippi" on the Atco label in 1965.

 The Chambers Brothers played at the Downtown discotheque club in New York during 1966.
 As reported in the 9 April 1966 issue of Cash Box, the group had been engaged for a further two weeks at the venue.
 They had been there for over a month, had been drawing huge crowds there.
 The drummer for the group as reported by the 26 March 1966 issue of Cash Box was Nicky Cahn (aka Jesse Cahn) who was pictured with the group in the article.
 It was also noted that their forthcoming LP was People Get Ready.
 The group was also reported to have a large following in Boston.

+The group's album People Get Ready was released in 1966.
+It had a positive review in the 23 April issue of Cash Box.
+The tracks selected by the reviewer were "People Get Ready", "Call Me" and "Hooka Tooka".

 According to George Chambers, the group was too busy playing different instruments to do hand claps, so they had to get a drummer.
 They did try out a few.
 Then they met Brian.
 In their opinion he was the best around.

 In 1966, the group recorded "The Time Has Come Today".
-The B side of the single was the 2:21 long "Dinah which was written by G, L, J & W Chambers.
+The B side of the single was the 2:21 long "Dinah" which was written by G, L, J & W Chambers.
 It was reviewed in the 24 September 1966 issue of Cash Box where it was in the Best Bests section and given a B+ rating.
 The reviewer called "The Time Has Come Today" a wild hard driving funky outing.
 Unfortunately, it was rejected by Columbia.